NSW Government Responds to Arts and Music Education Inquiry Recommendations

-Alberts I The Tony Foundation’s Music Education: Right from the Start initiative welcomes yesterday’s official report by the Joint Select Committee on Arts and Music Education and Training in NSW.
+Alberts I The Tony Foundation’s Music Education: Right from the Start initiative welcomed the official report by the Joint Select Committee on Arts and Music Education and Training in NSW in December 2024.

 One of the Committee’s key findings is that quality, sequential, and ongoing music learning is essential for all students in NSW primary schools.
 The Committee's recommendations to deliver on this finding strongly align with those put forward by our initiative and others across the music and education sectors.